HiggsIsBoson/ANAPremScraper/README.md

 <pre>
 deactivate
 </pre>
-to escape the virtual env.
+to exit the virtual env.